Starting from local needs and determination to overcome difficulties

 Sharing about the effectiveness of the model, Mr. Nguyen Tien Thanh - Chairman of Nam Ke Commune People's Committee said: "Comrade Lo Van Thang is an enthusiastic and exemplary Youth Union officer in economic development and has the spirit of supporting young people to rise up together.
 His VAC model not only brings practical results but is also one of the typical examples of the commune in poverty reduction and arousing the aspirations of young people in the highlands to start a business".

-In the remote frontiers of the country, models like that of Mr. Lo Van Thang not only contribute to increasing income for themselves but also become a "small spark" that lights up hope for highland youth in the journey to eliminate hunger and reduce poverty.
+In the remote border areas of the Fatherland, models like that of Mr. Lo Van Thang not only contribute to increasing their own income but also become a "small spark" that lights up hope for highland youth in the journey to eliminate hunger and reduce poverty.

 Source: https://tienphong.vn/chang-bi-thu-doan-xa-gay-dung-mo-hinh-vac-lan-toa-tinh-than-lap-than-lap-nghiep-trong-thanh-nien-vung-bien-post1761470.tpo